1-800-236-6437

 Make sure you update Ohio Laborers Benefits if your address changes.
 Updating your address at your Local does not change it at the Benefits Office.
 To update your address you can send a note or Address Change Card to the Benefits Office that includes your new address, Social Security number, and your signature.
 You can also call the Benefits Office and update it over the phone (members only).
 If the Benefits Office receives return mail due to an incorrect address, your insurance and pension benefits may be suspended.

-Members can update their address online through MemberXG
+Members can update their address online through MemberXG.

 You must complete a Direct Deposit Authorization Form and submit it to the Benefits Office.
 You can also submit this form through your MemberXG account.
 You can cancel your direct deposit by submitting a written request to Ohio Laborers Benefits including your signature and social security number.

 You can make changes to your tax withholdings at any time by completing and sending a new federal (W-4P) or state withholding form to Ohio Laborers Benefits.
-Additionally, if you want to cancel your state of Ohio tax withholding, you must submit a written request to the Benefits Office including your signature and social security number.

 Retirement